Deleting Goals in Google Analytics/

 3. GA processes the hits.
 That processing includes view settings, filters and goals.
 Once the processing is done, the data is sent to the reports.

 So when you set up a goal, once the data for that goal is in your reports, it’s there forever.
 You can’t go back and change the goal, and expect the data in the reports to be updated.

 Now imagine if you could delete a goal.
 You might go into your goal report and see something like:

 Goal 3 Completions: 50

-Now your number don’t add up, and you’re left wondering why Google Analytics can’t do simple arithmetic.
-(Of course, you know why, but does everyone else with access to your analytics understand?)
+Now your numbers don’t add up, and you’re left wondering why Google Analytics can’t do simple arithmetic (of course, you know why, but does everyone else with access to your analytics understand?).